-If camping doesn’t appeal to you (New York City spoils us all), then perhaps glamping would be a superior fit.
-Give the outdoors a shot (sort of) at Adirondack Safari, a luxury campground furnished with extra-large tents, zero-gravity chairs, fire pits, and more.
-Here, outdoor movie screenings, palm readings, and painting classes trump hiking and foraging any day.
+If camping doesn’t appeal to you, then perhaps glamping would be a superior fit.
+Give the outdoors a shot, sort of, at Adirondack Safari, a luxury campground furnished with extra-large tents, zero-gravity chairs, fire pits and more.
+Here, outdoor movie screenings, palm readings and painting classes trump hiking and foraging any day.

-Sports enthusiasts will recognize Lake Placid Olympic Jumping Complex as the site of 1980’s Winter Olympics and the home base of many current Olympic athletes.
-Whether you catch a ski jump competition or try your hand at extreme tubing, you’ll feel prepared to go for the gold yourself at this sports world icon.
+Sports enthusiasts will recognize Lake Placid Olympic Jumping Complex as the site of the 1980 Winter Olympics and the home base of many current Olympic athletes.
+Whether you catch a ski jump competition or try your hand at extreme tubing, you’ll feel prepared to go for the gold yourself after a visit to this historic location.

 It makes sense that the best way to experience the densely-wooded Adirondack region is to explore above it, not through it.
-The treetop-level nature path at The Wild Center provides a bird’s-eye view of the property’s 81 acres of forest.
-There’s plenty to be seen at ground-level too at the center’s 54,000-square-foot museum featuring live animals and hands-on exhibits.
+The treetop-level nature path at the Wild Center provides a bird’s-eye view of the property’s 81 acres (33ha) of forest.
+There’s also plenty to be seen at ground level when you explore the center’s 54,000sq-ft (5,017sq-m) museum, showcasing live animals and hands-on exhibits.

-See more of the region’s six million acres safely when you join Cycle Adirondacks.
-From one-day, family-friendly rides to six-day bicycle tours, Cycle Adirondacks’ events are an ideal way to explore some of the highest mountains in eastern North America, New York State’s farm country, and the best of the Adirondacks.
+See more of the region’s 6m acres (2.4m ha) safely when you join Cycle Adirondacks.
+From one-day, family-friendly rides to six-day bicycle tours, Cycle Adirondacks’ events are an ideal way to explore some of the highest mountains in eastern North America, New York State’s farm country and the best of the Adirondacks.
 Best of all, riding with the organization supports local conservation efforts and economic development.

-At 5,344 feet, the summit of Mount Marcy is the highest point in all of New York State.
-From its stunning treetop vistas to its up-close views of the rare endangered vegetation present on just 85 acres of the Adirondacks, the view from the top makes the technically unchallenging (though generally long) hike worth every step.
+At 5,344ft (1,629m), the summit of Mount Marcy is the highest point in all of New York State.
+From its stunning treetop vistas to its up-close views of the rare endangered vegetation present on just 85 acres (34ha) of the Adirondacks, the view from the top makes the technically unchallenging, though generally long, hike worth every step.